isabella232/siliconsalon.info/_pages/index.md

 (This and later topics got more limited discussion at the salon due to time limitations.)

 "I’ve taken to calling this “understandable security” rather than “proofs of security”: if you have something that you know has limitations and everyone knows what those are and you can work around those, then that’s better than a thing that nobody actually knows how it works at all."
 {: .notice--info}

-"Kerckhoff's principle is that the system has to be secure even if it is in enemy's hands, and the only thing you need to keep secret is the key.
-This is not really implemented in hardware; I think open-source software is on the good path to this kind of goal but on the hardware there's a lot of work to be done."
-{: .notice--info}

 ### 6. Edge topics